 Implants are placed under local anaesthetic.
 After this, a temporary healing cap is applied to the implant.
 After 7 to 10 days, you’ll return to the practice to have the stitches removed.
 The implantologist will also investigate the status of the healing process.

 The overall healing process takes roughly 8 to 12 weeks.
 It’s dependent on the quality and amount of jawbone and the individual medical situation.
 During this period, it’s important to clean your teeth well.

 The Application of a crown, prosthesis or bridge

 Once your gums heal, you’ll have more impressions made of your mouth and remaining teeth so that the definitive crown, prosthesis or bridge can be made and placed in your mouth.

-Regular checkups and aftercare are necessary in order to be able to maintain the optimal condition of your gums and crown.
-This way you can ensure that your implants will have a longer usage period.
+Regular checkups and aftercare are necessary to maintain the optimal condition of your gums and crown.
+This way, you can ensure that your implants will have a longer usage period.